eugenetriguba/config-file/README.md

 >>> 42
 ```

-This can be handy if you already know what you want to be the fallback case
-if you have a default for a particular configuration value.
+This can be handy if you have a default for a particular configuration value.

 ### Using `set()`